 "All of a sudden everyone started going nuts," Harris says.
-He glanced at the infrared camera screen.
-"I could see these big tentacles come out of nowhere and wrap around our bait squid."
+When he glanced at the infrared camera screen, "I could see these big tentacles come out of nowhere and wrap around our bait squid."

 Harris flipped on the submarine's powerful lights.
-Right in front of them was one of the rarest creatures on Earth: a ten-foot squid with eyes the size of grapefruit staring back at them.
+Right in front of them was one of the rarest creatures on Earth: a 10-foot squid with eyes the size of grapefruit staring back at them.